Jeremy Corbyn Calls For New Law To Limit Maximum Wage

 Following Corbyn’s suggestion of a maximum wage, Labour MP John Mann said it should be applied to the party.

+“I’m not sure that I would support that.
+I would like to see the detail.
+I think there are other ways that you can go about tackling income inequality, and I think he’s right to highlight that as something we need to tackle ...
+Instinctively, I don’t think [a cap] probably the best way to go.

+And Stewart Wood, who was a key adviser to Ed Miliband as Labour leader, said a maximum wage cap was “unworkable”.

-The Labour leader’s comments came ahead of his first major speech of the year in which he is due to declare “Britain can be better off after Brexit”.
+Corbyn’s comments came ahead of his first speech of the year in which he is due to declare “Britain can be better off after Brexit”.

-However he appeared to backtrack on suggestions he was prepared to abandon his commitment to EU freedom of movement rules.
+However he appears to have already backtracked on suggestions he is prepared to take a tougher line on immigration.

-In his speech, Corbyn is due to say Labour is “not wedded to freedom of movement for EU citizens as a point of principle” and that there must be “fair rules and reasonably managed migration”.
+In his speech, Corbyn is due to say Labour is “not wedded to freedom of movement for EU citizens as a point of principle”.

+The line, released overnight led many to conclude he had decided to relax his previous staunch commitment to the principle.

 However speaking to Today, he said Labour was “not saying anyone couldn’t come here”.
 And he told ITV’s Good Morning Britain there was “not a sea change” in his view.